 Addepar Valuation

-The latest Addepar Valuation is estimated to be $2.0 billion based on the Series F funding round completed in June 2021.
-That round was completed during the IPO euphoria of 2021, indicating the valuation could be lower.
+The latest confirmed Addepar valuation is estimated to be $2.0 billion based on the Series F funding round completed in June 2021.
+That round was completed during the IPO euphoria of 2021.

 The Addepar IPO date has yet to be determined.
 The company has not yet filed publicly for an IPO.